Background image

 “I moved to Melbourne as the group was getting bigger and I spent more time with Nic.”

-One of the key differences for Robinson now under Bideau was looking at the big picture.
+One of the key differences for Brett now under Bideau was looking at the big picture.

 “He taught me to be smarter in training and not be pushing all the time and rather than train for a goal in six weeks, train for something in 12 or 18 months.”

-It led to his selection for the Rio 2016 Olympics, which was next level for Robinson.
+It led to his selection for the Rio 2016 Olympics, which was next level for Brett.

 In his Olympic debut in Rio he performed tremendously progressing to the final.